 Facts of the past were my academic energizers back in the day.
 Memorizing names, dates, events, and anything akin to history interest me–still.
-So, when I was invited by a good friend, Mr. Enrico Santos, to join his squad’s trip to Ushaiger Heritage Village, the wandering feet’s engine automatically zoomed off to say YES.
+So, when I was invited by a good friend, Mr. Enrico Abad, to join his squad’s trip to Ushaiger Heritage Village, the wandering feet’s engine automatically zoomed off to say, yes!
 A grant-in-aid for The Stories of the Wandering Feet & Mind is always, always most welcome.

 After a few minutes of delighting in the beautiful views, we proceeded speedily to the village’s grand door.
 What I noticed upon looking at it is a distinct feature that transported me to the era of mud architecture hundreds of years ago.